Shaun Cole (baseball): Eastern Kentucky (2019–2020)

 On September 10, 2018, Cole was hired at Eastern Kentucky University, returning to the collegiate ranks as a pitching coach for the Colonels under head coach Edwin Thompson.
 He had previously hired Thompson to coach in the Tournament of Stars during his time with USA Baseball.

 In his first season with the team in 2019, Cole helped the pitching staff set team records in strikeouts (510) and lowest opposing batting average (.258) while recording the most wins (32) since 2004 and the lowest team ERA (4.79) since 2008.
 Three of his pitchers earned all-Ohio Valley Conference accolades, including Aaron Ochsenbein, who also earned second-team All-American honors and was selected in the 2019 MLB draft after setting the school record for lowest single-season ERA (0.83).
 In 2020, Cole helped the Colonels to a 12–2 record – one of the best starts in program history, highlighted by an upset at No. 11 LSU – before the season was cancelled due to the COVID-19 pandemic.

-On the recruiting trail, Cole contributed to three of the highest-ranked recruiting classes in Colonels history.
+Cole contributed to three of the highest-ranked recruiting classes in Colonels history.

-San Diego State (2022–present)
+San Diego State (2022–2025)

 On August 3, 2021, following two seasons at Eastern Kentucky, Cole was hired as a pitching coach at San Diego State (SDSU) under head coach Mark Martinez.
 In his first season with the Aztecs in 2022, he mentored Troy Melton, who was named the Mountain West Conference (MWC) Co-Pitcher of the Year and was selected in that year's MLB draft.
 In 2023, Cole helped T.J.
 Fondtain win the MWC Pitcher of the Year award as well as second-team All-American honors from multiple outlets, notably recording the eighth no-hitter in school history against Nevada.
 Meanwhile, Aztecs relief pitcher Kelena Sauer earned first-team all-MWC honors after leading the conference with 12 saves; both players were selected in that year's MLB draft.
-Additionally, the Aztecs claimed a share of the MWC regular season title – their first since 2004 – with an 18–11 conference record.
+Additionally, the Aztecs claimed a share of the MWC regular season title, their first since 2004, with an 18–11 conference record.

 On July 13, 2023, Cole was named the Aztecs' acting head coach following Martinez's abrupt retirement.
 He was officially elevated to head coach on July 25, becoming just the sixth head coach in the program's 88-year history.
 Cole hired Julius McDougal and Tony Tarasco as assistants soon afterwards.

 Cole took charge of a 2024 Aztecs team that returned only three members of the starting lineup and two starting pitchers, adding 19 freshman to the roster.
 Over the next two seasons, the Aztecs posted records of 17–37 and 20–39, respectively, which were two of the three worst records in program history.
 On May 29, 2025, San Diego State announced that Cole would not be returning to the program after two seasons in charge.